Senate Order 13 for Entity Contracts

 • protection of other Commonwealth material and personal information.

-The accountable authority of the Agency has assured that the listed contracts do not contain any inappropriate confidentiality provisions.
+The Accountable Authority of the Agency has assured that the listed contracts do not contain any inappropriate confidentiality provisions.

 For details on the current SO13 listing, please visit: